 App History Tab shows you the total resource usage of the Metro apps.
-It doesn’t show the information of the application that’s open in a desktop.
+It doesn’t show the information on the application that’s open on a desktop.
 For instance “Firefox” was open for a long time on mine – it doesn’t show that information.
 I wish we had an option to show that as well, but this tab shows details about Metro apps only.
 Go here to see how to delete the apps usage history.

 Startup tab is one of the cool features of Windows 8 Task Manager.
 You don’t have to go to MSCONFIG to tweak your startup items you can do it right in the Task Manager.

 Items you want to disable, you can right-click and disable them right away.
 It would also show the Startup Impact as well which is a very nice feature.

 The next tab is “Users” which most of them are familiar with, so I am not touching on it.